Things to get right in your 20s

 Pay attention to other people’s boundaries and speak up about your own.
 Replace anything you use.
-Find a balance that works for everyone in terms of noise levels, visitors, shared spaces/appliances and socialising.
-And don’t use all the hot water.
+Find a balance that works for everyone in terms of noise levels, visitors, shared spaces/appliances, socialising and even a little tszuj.
+And don’t use all the hot water!

 3. Learn how to make decent food

 Even if you don’t enjoy cooking, it’s one of those things you’ll never regret learning.
 Get the fundamental skills down and master a few cheap, essential recipes you can get right every time — think scrambled eggs, a passable steak, a pasta dish and a stir-fry.
 Learning just a few key, easy-to-make dishes will not only make you an excellent housemate (see above), but will also save you a fortune in take-away meals and eating out.

 Learn how to use some healthy ingredients and do a little research on getting good nutrition — the basics are widely available and they’re surprisingly simple.
 Steer clear of anything that’s ready after a few minutes in the microwave and try not to stock your kitchen exclusively from the frozen food section.